Confuciusornis: Postcranial skeleton

 Confuciusornis had an exceptionally large humerus (upper arm bone).
 Near its shoulder-end this was equipped with a prominent deltopectoral crest.
 Characteristically this crista deltopectoralis was with Confuciusornis pierced by an oval hole which may have reduced the bone's weight or enlarged the attachment area of the flight muscles.
-The furcula or wishbone, like that of Archaeopteryx, was a simple curved bar lacking a pointed process at the back, a hypocleidum.
+The furcula or wishbone, like that of Archaeopteryx, was a simple curved bar lacking a pointed process at the back, a hypocleidium.
 The sternum was relatively broad and had a low keel which was raised at the back end.
 This bony keel may or may not have anchored a larger, cartilaginous, keel for enlarged pectoral muscles.
 The scapulae (shoulder blades) were fused to the strut-like coracoid bones and may have formed a solid base for the attachment of wing muscles.
 The orientation of the shoulder joint was sideways, instead of angled upward as in modern birds; this means that Confuciusornis was unable to lift its wings high above its back.
 According to a study by Phil Senter in 2006, the joint was even pointed largely downwards meaning that the humerus could not be lifted above the horizontal.
 This would make Confuciusornis incapable of the upstroke required for flapping flight; the same would have been true for Archaeopteryx.

 The wrist of Confuciusornis shows fusion, forming a carpometacarpus.
 The second and third metacarpals were also partially fused, but the first was unfused, and the fingers could freely move relative to each other.
 The second metacarpal, which supported the flight feathers, was very heavily built; its finger carries a small claw.
 The claw of the first finger to the contrary was very large and curved.
 The stub-like third metacarpal, which supported the calami of the feathers, was probably enclosed in the flesh of the hand.
 The formula of the finger phalanges was 2-3-4-0-0.

 The pelvis was connected to a sacrum formed by seven sacral vertebrae.
 The pubis was strongly pointing backwards.
 The left and right ischia were not fused.
 The femur was straight; the tibia only slightly longer.
 The metatarsals of the foot were relatively short and fused to each other and to the lower ankle bones, forming a tarsometatarsus.
 A rudimentary fifth metatarsal is present.
 The first metatarsal was attached to the lower shaft of the second and supported a first toe or hallux, pointing to the back.
 The formula of the toe phalanges was 2-3-4-5-0.
 The proportions of the toes suggest that they were used for both walking and perching, while the large claws of the thumb and third finger were probably used for climbing.